daxmawal/StarPU-Inference-Server/docs/configuration.md

 - Invalid port numbers or message sizes.

-The CLI exits early when `valid` is `false`, preventing the server from starting with a malformed configuration.
+The CLI exits early when `valid` is `false`, preventing the server from starting with a malformed configuration.-->